Inside of everyone is an inner genius.

 Mobile Escape exists to wake dulled senses: to see, hear, and feel again.
 We bring people together to think differently about the world around them and to simply have fun.

 Paul Co-founded Mobile Escape with the vision of creating a sustainable business that was intrinsically beneficial to the communities it served.
 Paul did not thrive in a traditional classroom - he was the kid that had a hard time sitting down and being quiet long enough to read two sentences without staring off into space or talking with his neighbour.
 Paul helped start Mobile Escape with a desire to see students like himself thrive in a unique learning environment and discover, not how smart they are, but how they are smart.
 Paul graduated from Ambrose University in Calgary, Alberta with a bachelor’s degree in Business Administration and a minor in International Community Development.
 Upon graduation he and his wife, Kara, spent a year and a half on staff with Youth With A Mission based out of New Zealand.
-Paul is also the Events Coordinator for a Calgary-based non-profit group called Fig Tree Foundation, which fosters collaboration among different NGOs and development agencies to empower and promote sustainable international community development.
-Paul applies his sales experience as well as financial know-how and passion for sustainable development to Mobile Escape.
+Paul applies his creative nature to the business by helping create each one of Mobile Escape’s original puzzles, as well as financial know-how and passion for sustainable development.

 Eric once wrote a book of riddles which helped him, and others, explore the world of wonder, puzzles, and the social component of curiosity.
 Then, months later, he did an escape room and thought, "I could make this better."
 So after building one in his backyard in Abbotsford, BC, and being encouraged by friends and family, he began conceptualizing Mobile Escape.
 Eric's background in communications and storytelling helps to create the themes behind Mobile Escape, while his MBA from Trinity Western University is an invaluable asset to the company.
 After moving to Calgary, AB, brother-in-law Paul caught wind of the vision and the rest was history.
 Together, Eric and Paul form a dynamic team with diverse but complementary skill sets to ensure that every escaper finds their spark.